globewalldesk/revuu/README.md

 question.
 Also, added Python support.
 Fixed various bugs, especially a tag bug.

 ### 2.3
+Archive system and autowrap:

+Added fully-functional data archive system with full CRUD functionality, such as creating new tarballs, loading old ones, showing them, and deleting them.
-Autowrap overwide tasks and tags (without autowrapping code, hopefully);
+Autowrap overwide text fields and tags (without autowrapping code, hopefully);
 debugged this.
-Added simple data backup feature.
 Made introductory video to get people using Revuu!
 Moved answers/ to data/answers (so all data is in the same place now) and renamed data/revuu.json to data/tasks.json (so now all data is ready to copy in one folder).